Dean's Circle Students

 The Dean’s Circle is an advisory group of students chosen to work with the Dean on matters of interest to them within the School of Science and Mathematics.
 There is a separate group for undergraduates and for graduate students.
 One student per department (for each group) will be nominated by the department head; nominees should be academically in good standing and have already expressed an interest in serving on the Dean’s Circle.
 They represent academic leadership among the science and mathematics students.

-Cadet Collins Langley (Biology) is from Memphis, TN.
+Cadet Collins Langley (BIO '17) is from Memphis, TN.
 He spent his freshman year at Ole Miss and decided to transfer here to pursue a medical career.
+Recently, Collins was selected for the Cadet Community Engagement Council to represent the Junior class of Delta Company.
+He has also been elected Chair of the Board for Delta Waterfowl Charleston Chapter, an ecological non-profit organization dedicated to conserving wildlife game and their habitats for future generations.
 Collins wants to specialize in orthopedic surgery, and has been nominated to the Deans List, Gold Stars, Commandant's and President's List.

 Justin Weir (HESS) is a native of Charleston, South Carolina.
 He graduated from The University of South Carolina in 2014, with a degree in political science.
 He currently is working as an intern with the Charleston Battery soccer team, and is working towards his Masters in Sport Management.